Quantum Pin Codes: Properties of quantum pin codes

-For every $s\in S$, the pinned set $P_t(s)$ correspond to a $Z$-stabilizer and therefore has an even intersection with $L$.
+For every $s\in S$, the pinned set $P_T(s)$ correspond to a $Z$-stabilizer and therefore has an even intersection with $L$.
 Pinned sets of the same type but defined by two different collections of pins are disjoint.
-Hence, every element in $L$ appear in exactly one of the pinned sets $P_t(s)$ for some $s\in S$ and so the cardinal of $L$ is even.
-The proof for $Z$-logical operators is the same. \end{proof} One can also prove the following general lower bound on the distance of pin codes. \begin{prop}[Distance at least $4$] Let $F$ be a pin code relation on $D+1$ sets and let $\mathcal{C}$ be the associated $(x,z)$-pin code for $(x,z)\in\{1,\ldots,D\}^2$ with $x+z\leq D$.
-Then the distance of $\mathcal{C}$ is at least $4$. \end{prop} \begin{proof} Using the fact that the distance has to be even from Prop.~\ref{prop:evenlogical}, we just need to verify that it cannot be $2$.
-Let $f_1$ and $f_2$ be any two flags in $F$, they must differ on at least one level $j\in\{0,\ldots,D\}$.
-Pick a type $t_x$ of size $x$ containing $j$ and define the collection of pins $s_x = \Pi_{t_x}(f_1)$ of type $t_x$.
-Then the pinned set $P_{t_x}(s_x)$, defining a $X$-stabilizer, contains $f_1$ but not $f_2$, hence $\{f_1,f_2\}$ cannot define a $Z$-logical operator.
-Similarly by defining the type $t_z$ of size $z$ containing $j$ and the collection of pins $s_z = \Pi_{t_z}(f_1)$, the pinned set $P_{t_z}(s_z)$ is a witness that $\{f_1,f_2\}$ cannot be a $X$-logical operator. \end{proof}
+Hence, every element in $L$ appear in exactly one of the pinned sets $P_T(s)$ for some $s\in S$ and so the cardinal of $L$ is even.
+The proof for $Z$-logical operators is the same. \end{IEEEproof} One can also prove the following general lower bound on the distance of pin codes. \begin{prop}[Distance at least $2^{\min(x,z)+1}$] Let $F$ be a pin code relation on $D+1$ sets and let $\mathcal{C}$ be the associated $(x,z)$-pin code for $(x,z)\in\{1,\ldots,D\}^2$ with $x+z\leq D$.
+Then the minimum distance of $\mathcal{C}$ is at least $2^{\min(x,z)+1}$. \end{prop} \begin{IEEEproof} Without loss of generality we can assume $x\leq z$.
+Take any set $S_x \subset F$ containing less than $2^{x+1}$ distinct flags:

+Our goal is to show that this cannot represent a logical Pauli operator.
+To do so we will exhibit a sequence of pins, each pin in this sequence will successively allow us to eliminate half or more of the remaining flags by pinning.
+All the pins of the sequence will define a pinned set corresponding to a stabilizer with overlap on exactly one flag with $S_x$ showing that $S_x$ cannot be a logical Pauli operator.